-Method Intent Indicative timing or frequency Formal consultation on the Draft 2026 ISP, including the opportunity for submissions.
-December 2025 - February 2026 (inclusive) Consumer advocate verbal submissions to formal consultations to allow consumer advocates to contribute in a way that does not require the resources necessary to produce a written submission.
+Method Intent Indicative timing or frequency Consumer advocate verbal submissions to formal consultations to allow consumer advocates to contribute in a way that does not require the resources necessary to produce a written submission.
 During all major engagements (See Section 5) Dedicated topic engagements - previous examples include consumer risk preferences, Transmission Cost Database, discount rates (all to be confirmed for the 2026 ISP).
 As required AEMO Consumer Forum to engage with consumer advocates on all aspects of our work, will discuss the 2026 ISP at key stages during the development cycle.
-Quarterly meetings ISP Consumer Panel, a dedicated consumer advocate advisory panel on the ISP that works closely with AEMO throughout the development of the 2026 ISP.
-Fortnightly meetings (or as required) Consumer and Community Reference Group, to provide specific advice on the approach to social licence in the 2026 ISP.
-As required Forums Forecasting Approach Register , available to track any ideas or issues not captured through other formal consultation processes.
+Quarterly meetings ISP Consumer Panel , a dedicated consumer advocate advisory panel on the ISP that works closely with AEMO throughout the development of the 2026 ISP.
+Fortnightly meetings (or as required) Consumer and Community Reference Group , to provide specific advice on the approach to social licence in the 2026 ISP.
+As required Forums Forecasting Approach Register, available to track any ideas or issues not captured through other formal consultation processes.
 Available anytime at AEMO's website Forecasting Reference Group (FRG), AEMO's forum dedicated to specialist forecasting discussion and engagement.
 Monthly meetings (more frequent as required) Joint planning with Transmission Network Service Providers, facilitating ongoing and targeted engagement between AEMO and other transmission planners.
 Monthly meetings (more frequent as required) Distributed Network Service Providers, joint forecasting, and planning for development of CER and distributed resources, and accounting for distribution network costs.
 Periodic as required Meetings Targeted one-on-one meetings with key stakeholders, where these are requested to explore specific issues.
 As required during engagement Newsletters ISP Newsletter sent to the ISP mailing list including both announcements about milestones and tailored newsletter communications that provide an accessible summary of relevant information.
 Quarterly publication Fact sheets Summary 'consumer friendly' fact sheet/infographic for the draft and final 2026 ISP.
-December 2025 & June 2026 Surveys Scenario weightings, a process to inform the ISP scenario weightings.
-August - September 2025
+December 2025 & June 2026 Surroug Scenario weightings, a process to inform the ISP scenario weightings.
+August - September 2025 Surveys Direct surveys of participants' satisfaction in the ISP consultation process.
+At key milestones (see Table 4) Website Website content published in an easily accessible, comprehensive, and timely manner.
+Regularly and as required